 Hallmarks as Goal Posts

 A mature product org is a well-oiled, finely tuned machine, a balanced ecosystem where all parts contribute to the success of the whole.
-Lastly, if your organization doesn’t yet embody these hallmarks of maturity, you can use them as a guide.
+If your organization doesn’t yet embody these hallmarks of maturity, you can use them as a guide throughout the entirety of the product development life cycle.